 The name is a clear reference to the famous character from Greek mythology, Medusa.
 Medusa’s is known to have hair made of living serpents.

 It is believed that whoever dared to look into her eyes turned into stone!

 Native to South Africa, this distinctive-looking succulent comes from Cape Town area.
 There it grows in sandy or rocky terrain on the coast.

 Medusa’s head Euphorbia became popular in the Netherlands around the 1700s.

 In 1753, Carl Linnaeus recorded the Caput-Medusae euphorbia in his book, Species Plantarum.

 Size & Growth

 Medusa’s head euphorbias can grow up to be 1′ – 2′ feet tall.
 At the center, it has a deep-rooted caudex which is almost 8” inches in diameter.

-Despite its height, the plant is relatively compact and does not take a lot of room.
+Despite its height, the plant is compact and does not take a lot of room.

 But, due to the unusual appearance of the Medusa’s head, it is advisable not to crowd the medusa with other plants.

 As the head euphorbia grows, new leaves sprout atop a brown stem that resembles a trunk.
 The plant supports many branches that are often half buried in the ground.

 Flowering and Fragrance

 The medusa succulent is a flowering species which produces flowers during the spring.

 The flowers are small with a bright sulfur-yellow color.

 These flowers grow in clusters on top of the plant and have a sweet fragrance.
 However, the fragrance is very light and is only detectable when the plant is in full bloom.

 Light & Temperature

 The Medusa’s head enjoys warmth and light.
 However, despite requiring loads of light and warmth, these plants cannot withstand the sun burning through the glass.

 Therefore, it is advisable to keep these plants away from the window, in a shady spot that is adequately warm and receives a lot of light.

 Temperature is another important factor.
 During the summer, the temperature in the 70’s is ideal for Medusa’s head.